outHereSam/build-tool-showcase/README.md

 - Clone this repository using git clone
 - Navigate into the directory of the project and run `npm install`.
 This should install all the dependencies for the project.
+- To build the project with webpack, use `npm run build` command.
+This will build the app and create a dist directory with the output
 - To run the development server, run `npm start`.
 This automatically opens the project in the browser and watches for changes.
-- To build the project with webpack, use `npm run build` command.

 ## Available npm scripts